Jsos17/Python_harjoitustyo/README.md

-# A Todo database and user interface to manage it
+# A Todo database and a user interface to manage it

 ## Documentation